 Faculty and/or exam administrators who consider that they have a valid case of academic dishonesty against a student must inform the student of the charge and the resulting penalty which is at the discretion of the faculty member.
 The faculty member will submit the charge, penalty and supporting documentation to the Dean of Students and the Registrar using the Academic Dishonesty form on the portal after the act has been discovered and investigated but no later than the date when course grades are due for the semester or academic session.
 Record of the offence will be kept by the Registrar's office as an official academic record.
 Each case will be treated as a matter of deferred adjudication; if and when the student graduates, the record will be expunged.
-A student wishing to appeal the academic dishonesty charge must write a letter of appeal within seven days of receiving the Report of Academic Dishonesty.
+A student wishing to appeal the academic Dishonesty.
 The Registrar will forward the appeal and all supporting documents pertaining to the case to the Academic Committee.